Introduction

 · Cleaning Up

-• Remove any debris: Use a small brush or compressed air to clear away wood shavings from the hole and work area.
+- Remove any debris: Use a small brush or compressed air to clear away wood shavings from the hole and the area around it.

-• Inspect the hole: Ensure it’s clean, straight, and the correct depth for your screw or nail.
+- Inspect the hole: Check that it’s clean, straight, and the right depth for your screw or nail.

 · Test Fit

-• Insert a screw or nail: Gently insert the screw or nail into the pilot hole to check the fit.
-It should fit snugly without resistance or splitting the wood.
+- Insert a screw or nail: Gently place the screw or nail into the pilot hole to see if it fits.
+It should go in snugly without any resistance or splitting the wood.

 Mastery Unveiled